Ronit-Roushan/climate-app-ronit/README.md

 # climate-app-ronit
 An android application project :-
 Made in java lang
-used Api calling, share preferences (to store your olg search),animations ,etc
+used Api calling, shared preferences (to store your olg search),animations ,etc